 The main uses are as a gloss varnish if you want a shiny finish to a model or part of a model, as a protective layer for the painted surface prior to using shading washes, as a preparation layer for applying decals, or as a dip to make clear parts such as aircraft canopies more realistic.

-This Humbrol video demonstrates some of the uses and how its appliedL
+This Humbrol video demonstrates some of the uses and how its applied.

 A thin clear varnish that goes on clear and stays clear.
 Humbrol Clear drys to a low gloss finish, a higher gloss finish can be achieved by applying further thin coats.

-A water-soluble, self-levelling gloss medium that can be prepare painted surfaces for decals, as a gloss varnish and to improve the appearance of clear parts.
+A water-soluble, self-levelling gloss medium that can prepare painted surfaces for decals, as a gloss varnish and improve the appearance of clear parts.